R1911/orkBlockerForTwit/README.md

 # orkBlockerForTwit
-Twitter's built-in 'mute' feature is limited in that it doesn't allow you to block specific symbols, emojis, or keywords **in usernames or display names**; it only mutes keywords within the content of tweets.
-To address this limitation, I have developed a simple browser extension that filters out users based on your specified filtering criteria.
+Twitter's built-in 'mute' or 'block' feature is limited in that it doesn't allow you to block specific symbols, emojis, or keywords **in usernames or display names**; it only targets keywords within the content of tweets.

+This simple browser extension exists to address this limitation, it allows filtering out users based on a specified filtering criteria.

-This extension operates seamlessly without requiring login credentials or interaction with Twitter's API.
-In essence it simply deletes the tweets from users matching your specified filters directly through client-side rendering, ensuring a cleaner and more tailored browsing experience.
+The extension operates seamlessly without requiring login credentials or interaction with Twitter's API and only stores matching usernames in the browser cache.
+In essence it simply hides the tweets by users matching your specified filters directly in client-side rendering, in a similar manner Twitter's own functions appear, ensuring a cleaner and more tailored browsing experience.

 ## TODO
 - Implement filtering for keywords within tweet content